sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 	@echo $(VERSION)
 ```

-Run `make build` to have compile the binary file and use `make version` to display the current version.
+Run `make build` to compile the binary file and use `make version` to display the current version.
 If you set the `VERSION` variable in your `Makefile` to `0.0.2` and run `make build` again you will get a new binary which responds with the increased version:

 ```bash
 $ > make build